matwilso/generative_models/README.md

 - Score matching? seems quite related to diffusion models

 // TODO: more explanations of the algorithms <br>
-// TODO: add class condition <br>
+// TODO: add class conditioning for all algorithms <br>
-// TODO: try interpolation <br>
+// TODO: try interpolation between two data points <br>
-// TODO: visualizations of samples and training progression. <br>
+// TODO: better visualizations of samples and training progression. <br>
 // TODO: bits/dim for autoreg methods.  <br>
-// TODO: FID or something for comparing sample qualities head to head. <br>
+// TODO: list in the readme FID or something for comparing sample qualities head to head. <br>
 // TODO: head-to-head training times and such, both generally and specifically for autoregs, which have a very similar structure. <br>
 // TODO: tests. <br>
+// TODO: switch to iter based instead of epoch based logging. <br>